armoniap/salience/README.md

 - All processing is done client-side except for API calls
 - No text data is stored on servers
-- API key is visible in client-side code (acceptable for frontend-only apps)
+- API key is stored locally in browser localStorage (not in source code)
 - All API communications use HTTPS
+- API key validation and testing built-in
+- Settings modal for secure API key management

 ## License